jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-20-everyone-is-perfectly-rational-always.md

 [^coherence]:
-    The same argument applies to approaches trying to define rationality in terms of _global coherence_ of th actions of a person.
+    The same argument applies to approaches trying to define rationality in terms of _global coherence_ of the actions of a person.
 The famous example is a person with an overall preference for health.
 When they smoke, the theory of coherence goes, they are acting irrationally because they are not acting in a globally coherent way.
-But this actually just a problem in describing the person's preferences, not a problem with the person's preferences themselves.
-The premise of _globally coherent preferences_ is undercomplex and fails at accurately describing the actual preferences of the person:
-    They might want to be healthy, but they also crave a cigarette right now.
+But this is actually just a problem in _describing_ the person's preferences, not a problem with the person's preferences themselves.
+The premise of globally coherent preferences is undercomplex and fails at accurately describing the actual preferences of the person: They might want to be healthy, but they also crave a cigarette right now.
 That is a more complex model than saying "They want to be healthy, and smoking a cigarette right now is irrational."
-It also opens questions like "Why do they want to smoke a cigarette right now?", opening paths to changing that decision making.
-Instead of imposing an overly simplified model on the smoking person, a more complex model of "mixed preferences", "stratified preferences" or "context-sensitive preferences" provides a better understanding of the person's decision making (when we say that a certain model is a "better understanding of a system", if it provides more options to change that system).
+It also gives raise to questions like "Why do they want to smoke a cigarette right now?", opening paths to changing that decision making.
+Instead of imposing an overly simplified model on the smoking person, a more complex model of "mixed preferences", "stratified preferences" or "context-sensitive
+    preferences" provides a better understanding of the person's decision making (when we say that a certain model is a "better understanding of a system", if it provides more options to change that system).

 If instead, we assume that the other person is rational, we have to search for a difference in their preferences and motives in order to explain their